clusterio/clusterio/README.md

 ## Plugins

-The heart of Clusterio is its plugin syste.
+The heart of Clusterio is its plugin system.
 Plugins add functionality to Factorio servers, Clusterio itself or both.
 These are the plugins supported and maintained by the Clusterio developers: